mkorthof/freenom-script/README.md

             freenom.sh -z <domain>

 OPTIONS:
-            -l    List all domains with id's in account add [-d] to show renewal Details
+            -l    List all domains and id's in account add [-d] to show renewal Details
-            -r    Renew <domain> or use '-r -a' to update All use [-s] with -r to update subdomains -u    Update <domain> A record with current ip add [-s] to update <Subdomain> record
+            -r    Renew <domain> or use '-r -a' to update All add [-s] to update <Subdomain>
+            -u    Update <domain> A record with current ip add [-s] to update <Subdomain> record
                   add [-m <ip>] to Manually update static <ip>
-                  add [-f] to Force update on unchanged ip -z    Zone listing dns records for <domain>
+                  add [-f] to Force update on unchanged ip -z    Zone for <domain>, shows dns records

-            -4    Use ipv4 and modify A record on "-u" (default) -6    Use ipv6 and modify AAAA record on "-u" -c    Config <file> to be used instead freenom.conf -i    Ip commands list used to get current ip -o    Output renewals result html file(s)
+            -4    Use ipv4 and modify A record on "-u" (default) -6    Use ipv6 and modify AAAA record on "-u" -c    Config <file> to be used, instead freenom.conf -i    Ip commands list used to get current ip -o    Output renewals, shows html file(s)

 EXAMPLES:
             ./freenom.sh -r example.com